 Special thanks to Alegra Ally and Francesca Tesler; and to Danielle Battigelli and Hannah Pye.

-Alegra Ally is an award-winning ethnographer, explorer and documentary photographer who has dedicated her life to using film, photography and writing to document the traditional practices and beliefs of indigenous women.
+Alegra Ally is an award-winning anthropologist, explorer and documentary photographer who has dedicated her life to using film, photography and writing to document the traditional practices and beliefs of indigenous women.
 From living in caves with the Meakambut tribe of Papua New Guinea to witnessing the birthing rituals of the isolated Himba people of Namibia, Ally’s work has taken her across the globe.
 Her ability to engage with indigenous people while producing photographs of profound emotional resonance earned her the Scott Pearlman Field Award for her expedition ‘Women at the End of the Land’ in 2016, and the prestigious Gough Explorer of the Year 2020, awarded by the Scientific Exploration Society.
 Since 2011 Ally has been conducting solo expeditions into remote areas to learn about, research and document women’s rites of passage and birth in indigenous communities as part of her ‘Wild Born Project’.
 You are able to visit Alegra Ally’s Wild Born Project website online here.

 A new book has been published following Alegra Ally’s project ‘Women at the End of the Land’: Alegra Ally, New Path: A Window on Nenets Life (Amsterdam: Schilt Publishing, 2019).
 You can order the book online here (Wild Born Project) or here (Schilt Publishing).